antoniodegou/mod3_rebrthe_mongo/README.md

 Logged-in users enjoy several privileges and functionalities on the reBrthe platform:

-Dashboard Page: Users have access to a personalised dashboard that showcases their own contributions.
+Dashboard Page: Users can access a personalised dashboard showcasing their contributions.

-Add, Edit, or Delete Exercises: On the dashboard page, users can easily add new breathing exercises using the "ADD EXERCISE" button.
+Add, Edit, or Delete Exercises: Users can easily add new breathing exercises on the dashboard page using the "ADD EXERCISE" button.
 Each exercise panel also features "EDIT" and "DELETE" buttons, enabling users to modify or remove their own contributions.

 Interactive Interface: The dashboard utilises the accordion and modal components from Bootstrap, providing an interactive and user-friendly experience for managing exercises efficiently.
-The familiar and intuitive interface streamlines the process of creating, editing, and deleting exercises, making it convenient for logged-in users to engage with their contributions.
+The familiar and intuitive interface streamlines creating, editing, and deleting exercises, making it convenient for logged-in users to engage with their contributions.

 3. logged-in user with admin priveledges: